This page provides information for prospective applicants for the Queen’s University/China Scholarship Council Awards.

 - Applicants must also submit a completed Queen’s University Belfast/China Scholarship Council PhD Scholarships 2021 funding application form to the Admissions and Access Service by email: firstname.lastname@example.org.
 The application form can be completed electronically using Microsoft Word (if you are unable to type on the form, please click on the security warning and enable the content).

 - The deadline to submit the application for CSC funding to Queen’s University Belfast (with all the necessary documentation) is Tuesday 26 January 2021.
 No late applications will be considered.

 - Selection Process: After the deadline for the submission QUB-CSC applications (Tuesday 26 January 2021), the University selection panel will convene in February 2021 to review all applications and finalise nominations.
 A notification of nomination for a QUB-CSC joint award will be issued to successful applicants in early March 2021 (date to be confirmed).
 Those nominated for a QUB-CSC joint award will be required to reply to Queen’s University Belfast in March 2021 (date to be confirmed), advising if they wish to accept the nomination with a view to submitting an application to CSC.
 Following this, the final list of nominated candidates will be sent to the China Scholarship Council for consideration.

 Step 3 – Apply to CSC

 Applicants must submit a separate application to the CSC by its stated deadline, by following the local application procedures in China.

-Applicants must also satisfy the selection criteria set out by the China Scholarship Council (CSC) by completing the CSC Application Form and CSC Employer Reference Form which can be found at http://www.csc.edu.cn/ Applications to CSC must be submitted online by the closing date which will be published on the official CSC website (estimated to be between 10 March and 31 March 2021).
+Applicants must also satisfy the selection criteria set out by the China Scholarship Council (CSC) by completing the CSC Application Form and CSC Employer Reference Form which can be found at http://www.csc.edu.cn/.
+Applications to CSC must be submitted online by the closing date which will be published on the official CSC website (estimated to be between 10 March and 31 March 2021).